Local laws and customs

 It’s illegal to carry more than 1000 birr in local currency when entering or leaving Ethiopia.
 If you’re found to be carrying in excess of that amount the money will be seized and a prison sentence is possible.

 You must declare to customs officials on entry or exit any cash in excess of 3,000 US dollars (or the equivalent) in foreign currencies.
 Travellers leaving Ethiopia with more than USD$3,000 must present a bank advice notice if the currency was purchased from a local bank or a valid customs declaration form obtained at the point of entry.
 A bank advice notice or customs declaration form becomes invalid if 45 days or more have elapsed since the date of issue.

 You will need an export certificate to take antiques out of the country, otherwise the items are likely to be confiscated and you may face prosecution.

 Owning ivory is strictly prohibited.
-A number of British nationals found with ivory jewellery have had their items confiscated by authorities and fined between 5,000 – 25,000 birr.
-Homosexual acts (applying to both sexes) are illegal, and carry penalties of between 1 and 15 years imprisonment.
+A number of British nationals found with ivory jewellery have had their items confiscated by authorities and fined between 5,000 and 25,000 birr.

 Drug offences are treated seriously in Ethiopia.
 Don’t become involved with drugs of any kind.
 Khat is a legal drug in Ethiopia but it is an offence to take it out of the country.
 Bags are regularly searched at Addis Ababa Bole Airport and anyone found to be in possession of Khat is likely to face criminal prosecution.